 Saladin Ayyubid Empire – (1138–1193) led the United Arab armies in Islamic opposition to Christian crusades.
 In 1187, he defeated the Crusader army and led the Muslim reconquest of Palestine.
 He earned the grudging respect of the Crusaders and King Richard I.

 Genghis Khan – Mongol Empire – ( 1162 – 1227) Genghis Khan was a Mongol warlord who succeeded in uniting the Mongol tribes before proceeding to conquer China.
 Khan then swept into Asia, reaching as far as Central Europe.
 Genghis Khan successfully subdued defeated populations and incorporated them into his own army.
 The Mongol Empire reached its peak in 1279 with an area of 13 million sq miles.

 Queen Isabella I of Castile (1451 – 1504) Her marriage to King Ferdinand of Aragon, effectively united the Spanish provinces and led to a unified Spanish state.
 Under their rule, Spain accelerated its process of overseas expansion, financing the journey of Christopher Columbus and setting up the Spanish Inquisition.
 They played a role in justifying the foreign conquest of non-Catholic peoples.

-Akbar the Great – Moghul Empire (1542–1605) The third Moghul Emperor, Akbar consolidated his Empire across India, through a series of striking military victories.
+Akbar the Great – Moghul Empire (1542–1605) The third Moghul Emperor, Akbar consolidated and expanded the Moghul Empire across India, through a series of striking military victories.
 His reign saw the blossoming of the Moghul Empire as a beacon of culture and religious tolerance.